 Monastery of St. Naum

-After St. Naum we drove passed the village where our driver grew up.
-He was borne in the village and later moved to Albania where he trapped for the next few decades along with all Albanians under one of the worlds most ruthless and paranoid communist dictators-Enver Hoxha.
-Our driver recounted a story of how once he accidentally came across Hoxha and his security goons when he was a boy riding his bicycle.
-Hoxha greeted him good morning.
-Crossing the border to Albania was easy and we didn’t even need to exit our vehicle.
+After leaving St. Naum, we drove through the village where our driver had grown up.
+He was born there before moving to Albania, where he lived for decades under one of the world’s most ruthless and paranoid communist dictators—Enver Hoxha.
+Our driver shared a story from his childhood, recalling a time when, as a boy riding his bicycle, he accidentally came across Hoxha and his security detail.
+To his surprise, Hoxha greeted him with a simple “Good morning.”
+It was a chilling reminder of the extent of Hoxha’s control over the country.
+Crossing the border into Albania was remarkably easy—we didn’t even have to exit the vehicle.